weecology/lab-manual/UF-Policies:-Travel-Guidelines.md

 **Step 5a**: Jen will email you a copy of the TAR to sign.
 Sign it and send it back to her.
 Make note of the TA # ("authorization ID"), because you will need this for the TER and any Pcard invoices.

+**Step 5b**: Be sure to keep copies of all receipts related to the TA until after the TER has been closed.
+If a problem comes up, you may not be able to access these receipts again if you don't have a copy.
+In particular, be sure your airfare receipt lists your exact itinerary (dates and times of flights) as these will be needed to calculate per diem.

 ## Travel Expense Report (TER):